gabywu/dog-registration-analysis/README.md

 ---

 ## Repository Contents
-- `eda_queries.sql` – Exploratory SQL queries
+- `sql/eda_queries.sql` – Exploratory SQL queries
-- `data_cleaning.sql` – Data cleaning scripts
+- `sql/data_cleaning.sql` – Data cleaning scripts
-- `dog_registration.pbix` – Power BI dashboard
+- `dashboard/dog_registration.pbix` – Power BI dashboard
 - `dog_registration_analysis_report.pdf` – Full analysis and findings
 - `images/` – Screenshots of dashboard visualisations

 ---

 ## How to Use
-1. Open the Power BI `.pbix` file to explore interactive dashboards.
+- Run SQL scripts in SQL Server to replicate data preparation and analysis.
-2. Run SQL scripts in SQL Server to replicate data preparation and analysis.
+- Open the Power BI `.pbix` file to explore interactive dashboards.
-3. Reference visualisations and insights to inform compliance, communication, and policy decisions.
+- Reference visualisations and insights to inform compliance, communication, and policy decisions.

 *Note: Raw datasets from Waikato Open Data Co-Lab are used.
 Running the SQL scripts demonstrates the end-to-end workflow from raw data to analytical insights.*